 Put White Behind the Needle

 Whether you’re threading a sewing machine needle or a hand-held sewing needle, put something white behind it.
 The white contrasts with the needle and the thread to make the eye more visible.
 Keep a small piece of index card pinned to your pincushion.
 That way the card is always available to place behind the eye of a needle when you're threading.

 02 of 10

-Many new sewing machines have a white presser foot holder.
+Newer sewing machines may have a white presser foot holder.
 If your machine has the standard silver presser foot holder, it could be tough to thread a needle, unless you have a built-in automatic needle threader.
-As a fix, put a dab of liquid paper or white-out on the foot holder, behind the needle.
-Allow it to dry before sewing fabric.
+As a fix, put a dab of liquid paper or white-out on the foot holder right behind the needle.
+Allow it to dry completely before sewing fabric.
 If you don't have liquid paper, use a sliver of plain white labeling behind the needle.

 03 of 10

 Always use sharp scissors to cut the thread.
-A clean cut thread is always easier to get through the eye of a sewing needle than a fuzzy shredded thread.
-If you are using quality thread this will usually make the task much easier.
+A clean-cut thread is always easier to get through the eye of a sewing needle than a fuzzy shredded thread.
+Using quality thread also makes the task much easier.

 04 of 10